fog/fog/lib/fog/rackspace/docs/auto_scale.md

 ## Basic Concepts

-Autoscale is a service that enables you to scale your application by adding or removing servers based on monitoring events, a schedule, or arbitrary webhooks.
+Auto Scale is a service that enables you to scale your application by adding or removing servers based on monitoring events, a schedule, or arbitrary webhooks.

-Autoscale functions by linking three services:
+Auto Scale functions by linking three services:

 * Monitoring (such as Monitoring as a Service)
-* Autoscale API
+* Auto Scale
 * Servers and Load Balancers

 ## Workflow

-An Autoscaling group is monitored by Rackspace Cloud Monitoring.
+A scaling group is monitored by Rackspace Cloud Monitoring.
 When Monitoring triggers an alarm for high utilization within the Autoscaling group, a webhook is triggered.
-The webhook calls the autoscale service, which consults a policy in accordance with the webhook.
+The webhook calls the auto scale service, which consults a policy in accordance with the webhook.
 The policy determines how many additional Cloud Servers should be added or removed in accordance with the alarm.

 Alarms may trigger scaling up or scaling down.
-Scale down events always remove the oldest server in the group.
+Scale-down events always remove the oldest server in the group.

 Cooldowns allow you to ensure that you don't scale up or down too fast.
 When a scaling policy runs, both the scaling policy cooldown and the group cooldown start.
 Any additional requests to the group are discarded while the group cooldown is active.
 Any additional requests to the specific policy are discarded when the policy cooldown is active.

-It is important to remember that Autoscale does not configure anything within a server.
+It is important to remember that Auto Scale does not configure anything within a server.
 This means that all images should be self-provisioning.
 It is up to you to make sure that your services are configured to function properly when the server is started.
 We recommend using something like Chef, Salt, or Puppet.

 ## Starting irb console